 If you are new to surfing, it can be surprising for you to find out why you should use a particular type of surfboard on a different water or wave condition.
-You probably do not know before how the surfboard’s weight, size, and shape can affect your performance when you ride the waves.
+You probably do not know how the surfboard’s weight, size, and shape can affect your performance when you ride the waves.
 That is why it is not surprising to learn that experienced surfers own several types of surfboards in their quiver.

 Thus, before you learn more about the step-up board on a deeper level, you should learn some information on other surfboards.
 By knowing this, you can differentiate the step-up from the different types of boards.
 You will no longer feel stupid when you talk with your surfer friends.

-Surfboards usually fall into five primary types: the fish, funboard, gun, longboard, and shortboard.
+Surfboards usually fall into five primary types: fish, funboard, gun, longboard, and shortboard.
 There are more specific types of under these five, and you will learn some of them here.
 It includes the step-up board.

 Here are some of the kinds of boards.

 The main reason to use a shortboard is to show off.
 It is great for jumping, twisting, and doing tricks.
 If you can, you may also use the shortboard to ride in a barrel.
-As mentioned, it is one of the major types of surfboards.
+As mentioned, it is one of the major types of surfboard.
 That is why there are several specific types that you can find on the market.